Paul Reuter: Life and career

-Reuter was born as Israel Beer Josaphat in Kassel, Electorate of Hesse (now part of the Federal Republic of Germany).
+Reuter was born in a Jewish family as Israel Beer Josaphat in Kassel, Electorate of Hesse (now part of the Federal Republic of Germany).
 His father, Samuel Levi Josaphat, was a rabbi.
 His mother was Betty Sanders.
 In Göttingen, Reuter met Carl Friedrich Gauss, who was experimenting with the transmission of electrical signals via wire.

 On 16 November 1845, he converted to Christianity in a ceremony at St. George's German Lutheran Chapel in London, and changed his name to Paul Julius Reuter.
 One week later, in the same chapel, he married Ida Maria Elizabeth Clementine Magnus of Berlin, daughter of a German banker.

-A former bank clerk, in 1847 he became a partner in Reuter and Stargardt, a Berlin book-publishing firm.
+A former bank clerk, in 1847 he founded Reuter and Stargardt, a Berlin book-publishing firm, with Joseph Abraham Stargardt.
 The distribution of radical pamphlets by the firm at the beginning of the 1848 Revolution may have focused official scrutiny on Reuter.
 Later that year, he left for Paris and worked in Charles-Louis Havas' news agency, Agence Havas, the future Agence France Presse.

-As telegraphy evolved, Reuter founded his own news agency in Aachen, transferring messages between Brussels and Aachen using homing pigeons and thus linking Berlin and Paris.
+As electrical telegraphy evolved, Reuter founded his own news agency in Aachen.
+Until the entire distance was connected by telegraph, messages were transferred on the leg between Brussels and Aachen using homing pigeons, completing the link to Berlin and Paris.
 Speedier than the post train, pigeons gave Reuter faster access to financial news from the Paris stock exchange.
-Eventually, pigeons were replaced by a direct telegraph link.
+Eventually the telegraph link was completed and the pigeons were no longer necessary.

-A telegraph line was under construction between Britain and Europe, and so Reuter moved to London, renting an office near the Stock Exchange.
-In 1863, he privately erected a telegraph link to Crookhaven, the farthest south-west point of Ireland.
+A telegraph line was being laid between Britain and continental Europe, so Reuter moved to London, renting an office near the Stock Exchange.
+In 1863, he privately erected a telegraph link to Crookhaven, the farthest south-western point of Ireland.
 On nearing Crookhaven, ships from the U.S. threw canisters containing news into the sea.
 These were retrieved by Reuters and telegraphed directly to London, arriving long before the ships reached Cork.